Can Interpretation Predict Behavior on Unseen Data?: Interpretability Predicts Behavior

 \subsection{Hierarchical attention patterns}

-Certain heads exhibit systematic, interpretable attention patterns at the EOS token.
-We specifically focus on patterns based on the \textbf{depth} of a position's token within the input sequence's latent tree.
+Certain heads exhibit interpretable attention patterns at the EOS token.
+Specifically, these patterns indicate whether a token position $j$ follows the condition in Equation \ref{eq:nested} that $o(j) \geq c(j)$.
 We will connect these intrinsically hierarchical heads to the \balanced{} generalization rule.